postcss/postcss/API.md

 media.params //=> '[print, screen]'
 ```

 This value will be cleaned of comments.
-If the source at-rule's prelude contained comments,
+If the source at-rule’s prelude
-those comments will be available in the `_params.raw` property.
+contained comments, those comments will be available
+in the `_params.raw` property.

-If you have not changed the parameters, calling `atrule.toString()` will stringify
+If you have not changed the parameters, calling `atrule.toString()`
-the original raw value (comments and all).
+will stringify the original raw value (comments and all).

 ```js
 var root  = postcss.parse('@media print, /**/ screen {}');